 Who better to tell those stories than artists and scientists who are deeply concerned with wolf conservation?
 Artists, including storytellers, fine artists, and performance artists, are creating unique pieces about wolves.
 Biologists, who have worked closely with wolves in the field, are often the best storytellers about wolves, and they also use the arts to communicate their experiences.
 This site documents these works, through podcasts and blog posts highlighting interviews with these individuals.
 In many ways, their compassion and sensitivity are enabling them to reveal new songlines in North America — a new layer to the myth of humans and wolves.

-This work is a part of my dissertation research work, which began in 2015 at Pacifica Graduate Institute in the Depth Psychology program with an emphasis on community, liberation, and ecopsychology.
+This work is a part of my dissertation research work, which began in 2015 at Pacifica Graduate Institute.
+(The final dissertation can be seen here.)
+My program was in Depth Psychology program with an emphasis on community, liberation, and ecopsychology.
 True to the ethos of these disciplines, the project aims to merge academic work with action and engages with co-researchers in the discovery of new knowledge.
-If you have thoughts or ideas about the topics here, please email me at firstname.lastname@example.org or connect with me via Linkedin.
+If you have thoughts or ideas about the topics here, please email me or connect with me via Linkedin.